“Faith is the substance of things hoped for, the evidence of things not seen.”

 Do you want the substance and evidence of your faith to be enlarged?

-** IMPORTANT NOTE: I included this link because it is the full text of Jonathan Cahn’s meditation “The Power of Emunah.”
-This does NOT mean I agree with everything on that particular website!
+** IMPORTANT NOTE: I included this link because it relevant excerpts from Jonathan Cahn’s meditation “The Power of Emunah.”
+This does NOT necessarily mean I agree with everything on that particular website!